 Welcome to Palacio Belmonte, Lisbon’s oldest and most storied palace.
-Palacio Belmonte was lovingly restored by Frederic Coustols in 1994.
-From ruins to the highest standards of construction, Mr. Coustols painstakingly incorporated traditional techniques to maintain the beauty and grandeur of the property’s original state.
+Palacio Belmonte was lovingly restored by Frederic Coustols and his wife Maria in 1994.
+From ruins to the highest standards of construction, The Coustols painstakingly incorporated traditional techniques to maintain the beauty and grandeur of the property’s original state.

 For one year, Frederic stayed in the hollowed out ruins of the former noble home in order to fully comprehend the construction and landscape of the property.
 Holes in the ceilings, devoid of windows and doors, the project gradually began to take a life of its own.